It’s a question that’s occupied great minds for millennia.

 If you’re a recent college graduate who lives in a studio apartment and just moving across town, a DIY move might only take 2 or 3 hours.

-A few friends and a rented van and you may have it knocked it out before lunch.
+A few friends and a rented van, and you may have it knocked out before lunch.

-Though some brave souls do undertake major DIY moves, by the time the packing, loading, driving, unloading, and unpacking are factored in it could take days or even a week.
+Though some brave souls undertake major DIY moves, by the time you factor in the packing, loading, driving, unloading, and unpacking, it could take days or even a week.